 Medications bought in the Republic of Ireland can be checked on this webpage.
 It includes links to the following:

-5. Check the medication against the current WADA Prohibited List – see link above
+- Check the medication against the current WADA Prohibited List

-You can view + download a handy anti-doping wallet card. (pdf) Alternatively, you may prefer to the text only version.
+You can view + download a handy anti-doping wallet card. (pdf) Alternatively, you may prefer the text-only version.